mooring balls

 Ideally cities and port districts also have established mooring maintenance requirements.
 The schedule to lift, inspect and (possibly) repair moorings vary from harbor to harbor, with many requiring renewal annually or every other year.

-2) Private moorings or mooring fields
+mooring in st thomas2) Private moorings or mooring fields

 run maintained or operated by a marina or commercial entity -